China’s Jilin Province Bans Productions and Use of Single-Use Plastic Bags

 On average one single-use plastic bag is used for about 20 minutes, and after it has fulfilled its usefulness it will either be recycled into something else or end up in a landfill or as litter.

 Aside from being just plain ugly to look at, as plastic is exposed to the elements it will break apart into smaller and smaller pieces.
 Studies have shown that these tiny pieces can easily enter the food chain.
-This can spell disaster for animals all the way up the food chain and can result in health issues for animals that did not directly consume the plastic pieces.
-This widespread harm results from the 20 minutes of convenience the single-use plastic bag offered – it doesn’t really seem worth it when you look at the big picture.
+This can spell disaster for animals up the food chain and can result in health issues for animals that did not directly consume the plastic pieces.
+This widespread harm results from the 20 minutes of convenience the single-use plastic bag offered – it doesn’t seem worth it when you look at the big picture.

 Bag Bans Put Us on the Right Path